 - You will gain a solid knowledge base and placement experiences appropriate to cope with contemporary Physiotherapy practice

 - Excellent career prospects in the NHS and private sector.

 - 100% of our Physiotherapy graduates went on to employment or further study within 6 months according to the latest national Destination of Leavers from Higher Education (DLHE) survey.

 What's the course about?

-This dynamic course gives you the sound knowledgeable and placement experiences to become a skilled, contemporary Physiotherapist.
+This dynamic course gives you the sound knowledge and placement experiences to become a skilled, contemporary Physiotherapist.
 Covering anatomy, physiology, kinesiology, biomechanics, Physiotherapy practice and electrotherapy, the course hones your skills and provides opportunities for you to work with other healthcare professionals.
-You will normally carry out a two-week practice placement in Semester A and a four-week placement at the end of the first year in Semester C. During the second year there are usually two, five-week practice placements and in the final year you will carry out three, five-week practice placements By adding an additional short course to your degree, you can gain a level 2 qualification with CIMSPA and gain entry to the Register of Exercise Professionals, boosting your employability.
+You will normally carry out a two-week practice placement in Semester A and a four-week placement at the end of the first year in Semester C. During the second year there are usually two, five-week practice placements and in the final year you will carry out three, five-week practice placements.

 What will I study?